Digital Currency (DC)

 Kumhof/Noone 2018 pp.8.

 Sveriges Riksbank 2017 5, pp.19.
+Applies also to Central Bank of Iceland 2018.
 The 'e' in e-krona stands for electronic; the krona is Sweden's national currency unit.

 Sveriges Riksbank 2017 19, pp.21.
 Similar concepts are now being developed elsewhere too, for example, e-franks for Switzerland, on which the government has commissioned a study in summer 2018.